JohnLCaron/cdm-kotlin/Readme.md

 We are using the Foreign Function & Memory API (Java 19 Preview) for testing against the Netcdf C and HDF4 C libraries.
 With these tools we can check that our code give the same results as the reference libraries.

+Currently (3/27/23) we have test coverage of 77.4% (5136/6632) LOC.

+There are ~450 hdf4 test files and ~800 netcdf3/4/hdf5 files.

+We need to get representative samples of recent files using these formats.

 ### Scope